A

 uniformity extended over the total area of the movements of all the

 clans of the tribe.
-Furthermore, sometimes two or three neighbouring
+Sometimes two or three neighbouring

 tribes would congregate in larger festivals, and that would counteract